strangebuzz/cache-watcher/README.md

 <img src="https://raw.githubusercontent.com/strangebuzz/sfcw/master/logos/sfcw.png" alt="The Sfcw mascot" align="right" />

+## How does it work?

+It's important to understand that the program will not create nor delete files on your filesystem.
+In fact, it will just run the symfony command `cache:warmup` for you.

 ## Installation

-You can either build the program youself (this means that you must have a working Go working developement environment or you can download the executables.
+You can either build the program yourself (this means that you must have a working Go developement environment or you can download an executable.

 ### Compiling the program